dahliaOS/documentation/run dahliaOS/aemu.md

 # AEMU

-- Aemu is a graphical Fuchsia emulator
+- AEMU is a graphical Fuchsia emulator.

 - It is capable of running the vullkan driver but you must install vullkan first.

-- AEMU is capable of running flutter GUI applications such as Ermine and pangolin-desktop
+- AEMU is capable of running flutter GUI applications such as Ermine and [pangolin-desktop](https://github.com/dahlia-os/pangolin-desktop).

 ## Linux